openanalytics/shinyproxy-config-examples/13-openid-auth0/README.md

 ## Adding custom attributes to a user

-Besides using the native roles function of Auth0, it is also possible to use custom metadata to send roles to ShinyProxy (or any other value):
+Besides using the native roles function of Auth0, it's also possible to use custom metadata to send roles to ShinyProxy (or any other value):

 1. Follow the steps in [Configuring the username](#configuring-the-username) in